Internal consistency of the Bible: Gospels

 Internal consistency within the synoptic gospels has been analysed by many scholars.
 A well-known example is the nativity narratives found in the Gospel of Matthew and the Gospel of Luke.
 Each gives a genealogy of Jesus, but the names, and even the number of generations, differ between the two.
 Apologists have suggested that the differences are the result of two different lineages, Matthew's from King David's son, Solomon, to Jacob, father of Joseph, and Luke's from King David's other son, Nathan, to Heli, father of Mary and father-in-law of Joseph.
 However, Geza Vermes points out that Luke makes no mention of Mary, and questions what purpose a maternal genealogy would serve in a Jewish setting.
 He also points out that Jesus is 42 generations away from King David in Luke, but only 28 generations away in Matthew.

 In Ethics, Dietrich Bonhoeffer pointed out another conflict, between / ("He who is not with Me is against Me; and he who does not gather with Me scatters") and /("For he who is not against us [you] is for us [you]").
 Bonhoeffer called these two sayings "the claim to exclusiveness and the claim to totality".
 He argued that both are necessary and that "The cross of Christ makes both sayings true."
 D. A. Carson commented similarly, adding he thought there are two different contexts where /describe the attitude listeners are to have to other possible disciples: when in doubt, be inclusive, while / describe the standard listeners should apply to themselves: be in no doubt of one's own standing.
 Other commentaries argue that, juxtaposed, the sayings declare the impossibility of neutrality.

-Modern New Testament scholarship tends to view these not as separate statements, but rather one statement that has either been preserved in two different forms, or has been altered by the Gospel writers to present a point of view that expresses the needs of the Christian community at the time.
-The Gospel of Mark, generally considered the earliest of the Gospels, presents the 'inclusive' formulation, in association with an account of Jesus rebuking his followers for stopping someone from carrying out exorcisms in his name.
+New Testament scholarship tends to view these as one statement that has either been preserved in two different forms or has been altered by the Gospel writers to present a point of view that expresses the needs of the Christian community at the time.
+Mark, the earliest of the Gospels, presents the 'inclusive' formulation, in association with an account of Jesus rebuking his followers for stopping someone from carrying out exorcisms in his name.
 The Gospel of Matthew has the other, 'exclusive' version, preceded by a story about a strong man; the Gospel of Mark also includes this story, but without the concluding observation.
 The Luke version presents both versions.
-There is still lively discussion about which version is the more authentic;
+There is still lively discussion about which version is the more authentic.

-Barton and Muddiman cite inconsistencies between the gospel writers about what happened at Christ's tomb.
-They note that "In Mk there are three women at the tomb, in Mt two, and in Lk more than three.
+Barton and Muddiman note that "In Mk there are three women at the tomb, in Mt two, and in Lk more than three.
 In Mark and Luke they come with spices to anoint Jesus, but in the Fourth Gospel this has already been done.
+According to Allison the resurrection narratives in the gospels agree on "the basic facts," citing Lessing on differences between accounts by historians Livy, Polybius, and Tacitus on the same event.